hraberg/deuce/README.md

 [Marginalia](http://ghettojedi.org/deuce/)

+**2013-02-28**

+The new evaluation model is in.
+This creates a `.clj` file for each `.el` file it loads, which can then be compiled into a `.class` file.
+The use of Clojure's `eval` is gone, and the dynamic scoping is now all done by vars (which may be accessed via lexically).
+The core is also vastly simplified, it had many defensive post-walks for opaque root causes which the slow load time made very hard (for the impatient) to debug.

+While the initial compilation actually is slower, it opens up for a better development model overall, as you can actually see and reevaluate the generated Clojure while solving an issue (and get proper line numbers), and once compiled, it loads much faster - `lein uberjar` can now basically be used to create an Emacs which isn't "bare".

+Also new is [Bjarte](https://github.com/ljos)'s work on proper Cons lists, which allows for proper (but insane) semantics of destructive updates on mutually shared cells. `deuce-loadup` has slipped back a bit, but now I can refocus on the boot.
+As mentioned below, I will likely move to a more hand coded version of `loadup` which skips cumbersome parts of dubious immediate value of the full Emacs boot

+    $ lein run --batch --eval "(print (emacs-version))"

+    Loading deuce-loadup.el...
+    Using load-path ("" "emacs-lisp" "language" "international" "textmodes") Loading emacs-lisp/byte-run...
+    Loading emacs-lisp/backquote...
+    Loading subr...
+    Loading version.el...
+    GNU Emacs 24.2 (jvm-1.7.0_13_clojure-1.5.0-RC17)
+     of 2013-02-28 on X202E

+I've managed established a hacking base in Agonda now.
+No sleep until `M-x butterfly`.

 **2013-02-25**

 After a long break from Deuce, I'm now in Agonda, Goa, specifically with the aim to hack on Deuce for two months.
 Thanks to [Bjarte](https://github.com/ljos) and [Navgeet](https://github.com/Navgeet) for their pull requests, despite my lack of focus here.